tkardach/DGSLibraries/README.md

 # SharePoint Libraries and Certificate Scanning
-Here is a collection of the libraries I made while working at DGS.
+Here is a collection of the libraries I made using C# with .NET and PowerShell while working at DGS.

 *** PLEASE NOTE ***
 Sensitive information has been removed, which will cause many of these